YinTat/yintat.github.io/readme.md

 + bundle exec jekyll serve

 # TODO
++ move it to yintat.com
 + update the background image
 + add explanation to the background image
-+ check and update my final
++ check and update my info